 When someone is alert and fully concentrated, actively engaged in what they are doing, groups of neurons in their prefrontal cortex fire with a frequency of 13 to 30 times per second.
 Beta waves were considered the fastest cycles of synchronized brain activity before an even faster gamma frequency band was discovered.

-Throughout the day when you’re mentally attentive and not sleeping, your brain emits beta waves.
+Throughout the day when you’re mentally attentive and not sleeping, your brain emits beta brainwaves.
 Because they increase when people are alert and drop down when they’re drowsy, beta waves are a sign of active brain activity.
-However, they are also linked with anxiety and stress – after all, your brain switches to higher activity whenever you’re afraid, angry or worried.
+However, they are also linked with anxiety and stress – after all, your brain switches to higher activity whenever you’re afraid, angry, or worried.

 Table of Contents